linuxdeepin/deepin-manual/manual-assets/community/deepin-editor/en_US/index.md

 by  scrolling the mouse wheel or searching "text editor" in the Launcher interface and click it to run.

-In Launcher, right click Text Editor and you can:
+In Launcher, right-click Text Editor and you can:

   - Click **Send to desktop** to create a desktop shortcut.
   - Click **Send to dock** to fix it on Dock.